 Sauteed Squash and Onion in Butter – It’s a classic prep method for low-carb veggies and so versatile for any keto dinner!

-The BEST All Purpose Keto Bread – Slice this loaf and use a piece to soak up any liquid.
+The Best Psyllium Husk Keto Bread – Slice this loaf and use a piece to soak up any liquid.
 This bread is great to make and store in the freezer.
 It thaws super quickly so you can pull it out just before eating.
 Toasting in a toaster or broiler before eating will give it a delicious crunchy texture!

 Low-Carb Focaccia – An elegant coconut flour bread made with a secret ingredient that makes it easily digestible and soothing to the gut.